 What Is it?

-Kaiseki Ryori is a traditional multi-course Japanese dinner and Shojin Ryori is a traditional Buddhist meal eaten by monks, using plant-based and seasonal produce.
-Often, vegetarian and vegan friendly and typically includes rice, miso soup and a variety of tofu and vegetable dishes.
+Kaiseki Ryori is a traditional multi-course Japanese dinner, and Shojin Ryori is a traditional Buddhist meal eaten by monks, made with plant-based, seasonal ingredients.
+These meals are often vegetarian and vegan-friendly, typically including rice, miso soup and a variety of tofu and vegetable dishes.

 Why you’ll love it